mitodl/micromasters/grades/README.md

 Detailed explanations below:

-### Deliver a preliminary grade report to the course team

-Grades arrive daily from the proctored exam vendor.
-Our Business Intelligence Server (BI) has a report that is updated daily with grades.
-When the exam period is complete, and all the grades have been delivered, we notify the course team so they can download a copy of the proctored exam grades for analysis.
-We will also ask them to confirm with Pearson that all the grades have been delivered.

 ### Test edx exam grades

 The course team will deliver edx exam grades to us via a csv file in dropbox (in order to ensure the file is